billbaincodes/g99-capstone-proposals/README.md

 ## Problem Statement

-Music can increase running performance, especially when the tempo matches your pace.
+Music can improve running performance, especially when the tempo matches your pace.
 A static playlist can’t properly match your pace and it’s distracting to change songs mid-run.

 ## How will your project solve this problem?

-flô sets up three playlists that you populate with calm, medium and intense music and will automatically play songs from the playlist that reflects your current pace.
+flô sets up three playlists that you populate with calm, medium and intense music.
+Each playlist corresponds to a particular moving speed (calm = 0-3mph, medium = 4-6mph, intense = 7+ mph) While running, flô will automatically play songs from the playlist that reflects your current pace.

 ## 5 user stories (at least):